-{Knowledge Technology, University of Hamburg, Hamburg, Germany (e-mail: \{matthias.kerzel,philipp.allgeuer,erik.strahl,stefan.wermter\}@uni-hamburg.de)} \tfootnote{The authors gratefully acknowledge partial support from the German Research Foundation DFG under projects CML (TRR 169), IDEAS (402776968), LeCAREbot (433323019), and the EU projects SECURE and SOCRATES. \\ The authors thank Phuong Nguyen for his contributions to the NICOL robot and Sergio Lanza for his feedback on the manuscript.}
+{Knowledge Technology, University of Hamburg, Hamburg, Germany (e-mail: \{matthias.kerzel,philipp.allgeuer,erik.strahl,stefan.wermter\}@uni-hamburg.de)} \tfootnote{The authors gratefully acknowledge support from the DFG (CML, MoReSpace, LeCAREbot), BMWK (VERIKAS), and the EU Commission (TRAIL, TERAIS).\\ The authors thank Phuong Nguyen for his contributions to the NICOL robot, and Sergio Lanza for his feedback on the manuscript.}